angelddaz/etl_scripts/README.md

 # ETL scripts from a single internship
-These are PowerShell scripts I have written for file management and manipulation
+These are PowerShell scripts and C# script I wrote for a single internship, ETL workflow.

 These scripts are for file management: changing the file creation date and deleting files that are older than a certain amount of days before